Photo: Karl Gabor.

 Some of our research questions are:

-- How are the incentives of companies to hire young people and immigrants affects by employment protection laws?
+- How are the incentives of companies to hire people who have a hard time getting into the labor market by employment protection laws?

 - Can the strong economic growth of Sweden from the late 1800s be explained by changed voting rules benefiting industrialists?